RecGenz/FreelaningPlatform/README.md

 ### Design

 Our design, meticulously crafted on Figma, serves as the blueprint for a seamless user experience.
 The design link provides a comprehensive view of the platform's visual identity and functionality.
-Please explore the design [here](Figma Design Link).
+Please explore the design (https://shorturl.at/wHJK4).

 ## Getting Started